 What I love and admire about Osho's spiritual teachings is his brave willingness to challenge our beliefs on sexuality, marriage, and family.
 This is an area that is cautiously overlooked by teachers such as Eckhart Tolle, who error on the side of playing it safe.
 For his cleverness, humor, and honesty, the late Osho quickly became one of my favorite spiritual teachers.
 But I still didn't know much about him.

 Then a few days ago, I noticed a new documentary series about him on Netflix called Wild Wild Country and dove right in.
 I won't go into any detail, so as not to play spoiler, but...wow.
 This story of the 1980's Rajneesh Commune in Oregon certainly requires some thoughtful analysis by anyone who would follow Osho's teachings.
-If the teachings are filled with such wisdom, what went wrong in practice?
+If his teachings are filled with such wisdom, what went wrong in practice?

 The answer is simple: centralization.
 Any idea or philosophy, if implemented in a centralized way, will fail.
+Absolute power corrupts.
 What went badly wrong in the case of the Rajneeshees is that they followed their guru, obeyed orders from the top, failed to question the system, and ultimately failed to look within.
 Consciousness is the very act of discovering your personal identity, which is by definition the source of freedom.
 True spirituality is the unchaining of your true essence from society, the recognition of yourself as spirit, a detachment from anything of the world, an escaping of mind-activity and of ego.
 Yet the Rajneesh commune allowed itself to become a cult that was based on the very opposite values: ego, arrogance, greed, violence, revenge, attachment, and belief in the external form.
 In practice, they were a disgrace.